 We wild-harvest our organic Kawakawa for our all natural remedies using traditional practises - harvesting certain leaves at certain times of the moon cycle, with karakia; as well as replacing used leaves back into the forest, and whānau (family) are involved in the harvesting process and planting new Kawakawa shrubs to ensure a vigorous and healthy forest.

-Kawakawa and other medicinal plants used in the Frankie range are all grown sustainably on our Mangawhai, Northland New Zealand farm.
+Kawakawa and many of the other medicinal plants used in the Frankie range are grown sustainably on our Mangawhai, Northland New Zealand farm.
 Our Kawakawa is a mixture of wild, regenerative and organically grown from seed.

 1. Please always consult your preferred health professional first and foremost.
 Visit your Health professional, GP or Naturopath to assess your Eczema.
 They can help eliminate any infection and arrange for allergy testing.